awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost.md

 This differs from other Amazon SageMaker algorithms, which use the protobuf training input format to maintain greater consistency with standard XGBoost data formats\.

 For CSV training input mode, the total memory available to the algorithm \(Instance Count \* the memory available in the `InstanceType`\) must be able to hold the training dataset\.
 For libsvm training input mode, it's not required, but we recommend it\.

+SageMaker XGBoost uses the Python pickle module to serialize/deserialize the model, which can be used for saving/loading the model\.

 ## EC2 Instance Recommendation<a name="Instance-XGBoost"></a>

 Amazon SageMaker XGBoost currently only trains using CPUs\.
 It is a memory\-bound \(as opposed to compute\-bound\) algorithm\.
-So, a general\-purpose compute instance \(for example, M4\) or a memory\-optimized instance \(for example, R4\) is a better choice than a compute\-optimized instance \(for example, C4\)\.
+So, a general\-purpose compute instance \(for example, M4\) is a better choice than a compute\-optimized instance \(for example, C4\)\.
 Further, we recommend that you have enough total memory in selected instances to hold the training data\.
 Although it supports the use of disk space to handle data that does not fit into main memory \(the out\-of\-core feature available with the libsvm input mode\), writing cache files onto disk slows the algorithm processing time\.

 + [Input/Output Interface](#InputOutput-XGBoost)